Divorce does not automatically sever a joint tenancy arrangement regarding property ownership.

 Here’s how joint tenancy can be severed in Australia:

-3. Sale of Property: Selling the property can also sever the joint tenancy.
+- Sale of Property: Selling the property can also sever the joint tenancy.
 Upon sale, the joint tenancy is dissolved, and the proceeds are distributed according to the joint tenants’ ownership shares.
+Note that if one party refuses to sell the house, it may lead to contempt of court

 The specific process and requirements for severing a joint tenancy can vary between different Australian states and territories, so it is essential to consult with a family law expert or the relevant land titles office in your jurisdiction to understand the applicable laws and procedures.